-- 4.01 xxxxxxx School is an inclusive school where we believe all pupils should attend as many mainstream lessons as possible, to allow them to be able to achieve and be successful. - 4.02 Disabled pupils are supported initially by a series of transitional meetings in which school, parents/carers and other external bodies meet to discuss pupils' educational needs and requirements.
-Risk Assessments are put in place and pupils are provided with extensive reasonable adjustments to allow them to be a successful member of the school community. - 4.03 As an inclusive school, we believe that SEND pupils should have the same access to achievement as any other pupils in school.
-Disabled pupils: - Attend mainstream lessons (where possible). - Have one to one support. - Are given passes to move around the school site freely. - Use lifts (where possible). - On occasion engaged in phased re integration. - Are supervised at social times if they choose to access this. - · Have access to the Ed Lounge etc. - 4.04 These and many other adjustments/ interventions are used to allow them to have the same rights as other pupils in school. - 4.05 Where possible, physically disabled pupils who struggle with mobility are educated on the ground floor or, if required, in an area which is accessible by a lift. - 4.06 Disabled pupils usually travel to the school with parents/carers, however, some travel via school buses.
+- 4.1 All our schools are inclusive where we believe all pupils should attend as many mainstream lessons as possible, to allow them to be able to achieve and be successful. - 4.2 Disabled pupils are supported initially by a series of transitional meetings in which school, parents/carers and other external bodies meet to discuss pupils' educational needs and requirements.
+Risk Assessments are put in place and pupils are provided with extensive reasonable adjustments to allow them to be a successful member of the school community.

+- 4.3 As an inclusive Trust, we believe that SEND pupils should have the same access to achievement as any other pupils in school.
+Disabled pupils: - Attend mainstream lessons (where possible). - Have one to one support. - Are given passes to move around the school site freely. - Use lifts (where possible). - On occasion, engage in phased reintegration. - Are supervised at social times, if they choose to access this. - 4.4 These and many other adjustments/interventions are used to allow them to have the same rights as other pupils in school. - 4.5 Where possible, physically disabled pupils who struggle with mobility are educated on the ground floor or, if required, in an area which is accessible by a lift. - 4.6 Disabled pupils usually travel to the School with parents/carers, however, some travel via school buses.
 Pupils who require additional support are met by support staff in reception at 9.00am and escorted to their form.
-These students will also be allowed to leave from reception 5 minutes before the end of the school day so that they can evade the large number of students leaving at 3.05pm. - 4.07 Most SEND pupils attend mainstream lessons, as we believe pupils should have exposure to a mainstream curriculum.
-In some cases there may be a need for a more bespoke curriculum to be implemented, with specialised small group work put in place around literacy, numeracy and risk and resilience. - 4.08 Physically disabled pupils attend form time and assemblies, and are fully immersed in school life.
+These pupils will also be allowed to leave from reception 5 minutes before the end of the school day, if necessary. - 4.7 Most SEND pupils attend mainstream lessons, as we believe pupils should have exposure to a mainstream curriculum.
+In some cases there may be a need for a more bespoke curriculum to be implemented, with specialised small group work put in place around literacy, numeracy and risk, resilience, wellbeing and life skills. - 4.8 Physically disabled pupils attend form time and assemblies, and are fully immersed in school life.
 They have access to the same resources that non-disabled pupils have access to.
 There is a drive within school to encourage and track the number of disabled pupils attending extra-curricular activities and other forms of enrichment.